Wednesday, November 25, 2009

 The receptionist at the hotel said it was about a 15- or 20-minute walk.
 Maybe if one knew exactly where one was going or walked a three-meter stride.
 As it turns out it was about three kilometers, so I got my daily exercise but good.

 It’s been so long since I’ve done this, had a leisurely meal out.
 Maybe one night last year when I was in Port Angeles, having dinner in a wine bar.
-Seattle/work/the whole damned thing have just worn me down & I don’t go out.
+Seattle/work/the whole damned thing have just worn me down and I don’t go out.
 I hadn’t realized how much I miss a really good, sustaining meal

 Okay—one insight from this trip.